 Nirbhay Singh Gujjar

 Far from the traditional definition of 'dacoit and 'bandit', Mumbai too had a dacoit which was more urban than the rest.
-Manohar Arhun Surve popularly known as Manya Surve, was an infamous urban dacoit and gangster in the Mumbai underworld.
-He was also educated and was not forced intto dacoitry unlike others.
-Manya Surve's criminal activities was not only confined to heists and robberies.
+Manohar Arjun Surve popularly known as Manya Surve was an infamous urban dacoit and gangster in the Mumbai underworld.
+He was also educated and was not forced into dacoity, unlike others.
+Manya Surve's criminal activities were not only confined to heists and robberies.
 He was also involved in narcotics trafficking, as the profits were considerable.
 His rise in the Mumbai underworld was so prolific in just top years that even Dawood Ibrahim, another underworld don felt threated by him.
-It is generally believed that it was Dawood who tipped off the police about Mnay's whereabouts after which he was killed in a police encounter.
+It is generally believed that it was Dawood who tipped off the police about Manya's whereabouts after which he was killed in a police encounter.
 His death in 1982 during an encounter with the Maharashtra police became known as the city's first recorded encounter killing.

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe

 Maharashtra Assembly Elections: Sachin Tendulkar, Deepika Padukone and others urge people to vote